Ph.D. in Family Science Specialization

 - develop effective and innovative teaching skills

 Your program of study will include research and coursework across the breadth of family social science, including child adjustment in families; families and culture; families and financial decisions; family formation and intergenerational studies; families, loss, and trauma; and intimate family relationships.
 Faculty are nationally and internationally recognized leaders and researchers committed to your success.
-Explore their research projects.
+To learn more, explore their research projects, or watch videos of faculty members discussing their work.

 The Family Science Specialization includes coursework, research engagement, and intense mentoring from faculty to prepare you to contribute to the broader field of Family Science.
 The online Graduate Program Handbook has details and timelines that will help you launch your career and build a foundation for your personal and professional success.